What we know about Tyre Nichols' death and the investigation into the officers allegedly responsible

 The officers involved

-Five Memphis police officers were determined to be "directly responsible for the physical abuse of Mr. Nichols," according to Memphis Police Director Cerelyn "CJ" Davis: Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith.
-They were fired on Jan.
+Five Memphis police officers were determined to be "directly responsible for the physical abuse of Mr. Nichols," according to Memphis Police Director Cerelyn "CJ" Davis.
+The five officers — Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith — were fired on Jan.
 20. All are Black.

 On Jan.
 26, Shelby County District Attorney Steve Mulroy announced that a grand jury had handed down indictments on charges of second-degree murder, aggravated assault, aggravated kidnapping, official misconduct and official oppression against all five former officers.